 You are a charity that is registered for the GST/HST and you have filed the election not to use the net tax calculation method.
 You buy a four-story non-residential building (including the land) and you paid the HST on your purchase.
-You will supply the building by way of exempt lease.
+You will supply all of the space in the building by way of exempt leases.

 Since the entire building will be used for exempt activities, you cannot claim an ITC to recover the HST you paid on your purchase.
-However, if you file Form GST26 and make the election effective on the day you acquire the building, you will charge the HST on the rent you charge your tenants and you will be entitled to claim an ITC for the HST you paid on your purchase of the building.
+However, if you file Form GST26 and make the election effective on the day you acquire the building, you will charge the HST on the rent you charge to your tenants and you will be entitled to claim an ITC for the HST you paid on your purchase of the building.